 2. The Ship at Dunwich

-A beer garden with sea views, complete with a 300 year old fig tree and cosy rooms are on offer at The Ship at Dunwich.
-The hotel is just a stone's throw from the beach, and sits within an Area of Outstanding Natural Beauty, with the National Trust's Dunwich Heath right on the doorstep.
+A beer garden with sea views, complete with a 300-year-old fig tree and cosy rooms are on offer at The Ship at Dunwich.
+Situated in the mediaevel village of Dunwich, just a stone's throw from the beach and within an Area of Outstanding Natural Beauty, this hotel provides the perfect location for a real retreat, with the National Trust's Dunwich Heath right on the doorstep.

 3. The Clyffe Hotel, Lowestoft

 Located opposite the award-winning beach in Lowestoft, The Clyffe Hotel Boutique Bed & Breakfast is a grand Victorian building with panoramic views of the golden sands and sea.
 Each of the 16 rooms have been individually designed, creating soothing and comfortable spaces, furnished with crisp white linens, fluffy towels and eclectic furniture.

 The hotel is ideally situated for a beach holiday, close to the pier and just a short walk from the coastal villages of Pakefield and Kirkley.

 Owned by the same family for nearly 100 years, you can sit and watch the boats sail by at The Wentworth Hotel in Aldeburgh.
 Sleep soundly within a stone's throw of the sea, relax in spacious lounges or terrace gardens and enjoy delicious, locally sourced food in the restaurant or bar.

 Each of the bedrooms is individually designed using distinctive fabrics, wallpapers and furnishings.
 Many of the rooms have views of the sea and some have their own lounge areas.